Tulsa Golden Hurricane: Varsity sports

-The Tulsa Golden Hurricane is a member of the American Athletic Conference (The American).
+The Tulsa Golden Hurricane is a member of the American Conference (American).
 The Golden Hurricane were members of Conference USA from 2005 to 2014, winning 40 conference championships, including 16 postseason titles and nine regular season crowns (including three West Division titles).
 It's the most CUSA titles (Rice is second with 16) since the league realigned in 2005–06.
 It was a member of the Western Athletic Conference from 1996–2004 and the Missouri Valley Conference from 1935 to 1996.
 In 1985, the MVC dropped football so Tulsa participated as an Independent in football, but remained as an MVC member in other sports, including basketball.
 Prior to 1935, Tulsa was a member of several conferences.

-On April 2, 2013, Tulsa announced that in July 2014 it would leave CUSA for the Big East Conference, which would rename itself the following day as the American Athletic Conference (The American).
+On April 2, 2013, Tulsa announced that in July 2014 it would leave CUSA for the Big East Conference, which would rename itself the following day as the American Athletic Conference (since renamed American Conference).

-With The American dropping women's rowing at the end of the 2023–24 season, Tulsa became an affiliate of the Big 12 Conference in that sport.
+With the American dropping women's rowing at the end of the 2023–24 season, Tulsa became an affiliate of the Big 12 Conference in that sport.

 Tulsa has won six national championships (three NCAA): four in women's golf and two in men's basketball.
 The University of Tulsa currently fields a varsity team in eight men's sports and ten women's sports.